 - Cook the claws for another 7 minutes, and you’re done.

-Method 2: Grilling
+Method No. 2: Grilling

 If you’re the kind of fella who takes every opportunity to use his grill, you’ll be glad to know that lobster lends itself well to grilling.
 Both gas grills and charcoal grills can get the job done.
 Mesquite is ideal if you go the charcoal grill route, though charcoal and soaked wood chips will also work.
-“The wood adds a nice flavor to it,” says Chef David.
+“The wood adds a nice flavor to it,” says Ezelle.
 “If you are using charcoal, maybe buy some wood chips and soak ‘em, and then once the coals are ready, add the wood chips over the charcoal to get a great flavor profile.”

-- Dispatch the lobster in the manner described above
+- Dispatch the lobster in the manner described above.

-- Twist off the tail and claws
+- Twist off the tail and claws.

-- Split the entire lobster in half so the tail meat is exposed
+- Split the entire lobster in half so the tail meat is exposed.

-- Season the tail with salt, pepper, and butter
+- Season the tail with salt, pepper, and butter.

-- Crack the claws with a mallet or cracker and pull out the raw meat
+- Crack the claws with a mallet or cracker and pull out the raw meat.

-- Put the lobster tails and claws on the grill
+- Put the lobster tails and claws on the grill.

-- Grill on high heat for 7 minutes*
+- Grill on high heat for 7 minutes.*

-- Flip the tail over and cook from the underside of the shell
+- Flip the tail over and cook from the underside of the shell.

-- The tail is done once you see bubbles of moisture between the tail meat and shell
+- The tail is done once you see bubbles of moisture between the tail meat and shell.

-Method 3: Roasting
+Method No. 3: Roasting

 You can also simply roast lobster in your oven, if that’s what you’re more comfortable with.
-“I prefer roasting or grilling to boiling,” says Chef David.
+“I prefer roasting or grilling to boiling,” says Ezelle.
 “Any time you add water to any protein, you’re basically extracting flavor.
 If you want all of that flavor to stay in there, then the drier preparations are preferable.”

-- Preheat the oven to 400 degrees
+- Preheat the oven to 400 degrees Fahrenheit.

-- Cut the lobster down the middle so the meat is exposed
+- Cut the lobster down the middle so the meat is exposed.

-- Crack the claws and remove the claw meat
+- Crack the claws and remove the claw meat.

-- Brush melted butter onto the meat
+- Brush melted butter onto the meat.

-- Place the tail and claw meat on a baking pan and roast for about 10 minutes
+- Place the tail and claw meat on a baking pan and roast for about 10 minutes.

-- Baste the meat with melted butter once during the cooking process
+- Baste the meat with melted butter once during the cooking process.